Boiler room (business): Business structure

+House stock

+A house stock is a stock that the management of a brokerage firm or boiler room has instructed all its brokers to promote.
+The brokerage firm or its owners might be receiving an undisclosed profit from the sale of the house stock.

 Etymology

 The term might have originated from the cheap, hastily arranged office space used by such firms, often just a few desks in the basement or utility room of an existing office building, with the "heat" and "pressure" of close quarters, and fast-paced sales tactics analogous to the conditions in a boiler and, in the former case, its surrounding room.

 In the early 1970s (and possibly earlier), boiler room was a term used by political parties for a room with many telephones used to call prospective voters.

+In 1968, Senator Robert F. Kennedy had six women working for him as the "Boiler Room Girls", as they were known, and whose fame grew as a result of the death of Mary Jo Kopechne in 1969.